purplegreen0325/kinkdirectory/README.md

 # 📋 Kink Directory

-A secure, private platform for exploring BDSM dynamics, defining your kink preferences, and communicating boundaries with partners.
+A secure, private platform for exploring your kinks, preferences, and communicating boundaries with partners.

 ![Kink Directory Screenshot](./assets/screenshot.png)

 ## ✨ About

-Kink Directory is a comprehensive BDSM-focused tool that helps you create personalized kink lists to explore your preferences and boundaries.
-Whether you're new to kink or experienced, this application makes it easy to communicate your interests with partners or keep track of your own journey.
+Kink Directory is a comprehensive tool that helps you create personalized kink lists to explore your preferences and boundaries.
+Whether you're new to exploring your sexuality or experienced, this application makes it easy to communicate your interests with partners or keep track of your own journey.

-The directory is designed with BDSM dynamics in mind, allowing you to specify your role as Dominant, submissive, or Switch.
-This role selection helps tailor your experience and ensures your kink list accurately reflects your position in power exchange dynamics.
+The directory allows you to specify your role preference, which helps tailor your experience and ensures your list accurately reflects your position and interests.

 ## 🚀 Features